 Because her salary had been too low, Madona ended up taking out a loan.
 ‘I couldn’t admit it to my husband’, she said.
 ‘My family almost fell apart because of this job.’

-Madona stayed friends with some of the people at the factory after she left.
+Madona stayed friends with some of the people at the factory after she quit.
 She later found out that the head of human resources told her co-workers she was fired for stealing, ‘just like the person who had my job before me.’

 The second day

-Generally, no matter who I asked about the salaries, the answer was always along the lines of ‘we’ll see how this month goes’.
+No matter who I asked about the salaries, the answer was always along the lines of ‘we’ll see how this month goes’.